 CBM is part of a consortium, led by Leonard Cheshire Disability, delivering the Innovation to Inclusion programme to help 10,000 women and men to access employment in Kenya and Bangladesh.

-- Train people with disabilities in vital job skills.
+- Training people with disabilities in vital job skills.

-- Work with employers so that they understand the value employees with disabilities can bring to their organisation and how to include them.
+- Working with employers so that they understand the value employees with disabilities can bring to their organisation and how to include them.

-- Run events and social media campaigns to highlight the contribution people with disabilities can make.
+- Running events and social media campaigns to highlight the contribution people with disabilities can make.

-- Support Disabled People’s Organisations (DPOs) to campaign for change.
+- Supporting Disabled People’s Organisations (DPOs) to campaign for change.

-- Improve available disability and employment data to help shape future government policy and action.
+- Improving available disability and employment data to help shape future government policy and action.

 The programme will trial new and innovative approaches and technologies, which can then be rolled out globally, such as an online training portal which will provide improved access to information, peer support and job-matching.